 Wild Chive Lodge

-A meticulously presented Scandinavian-style lodge, part of an exclusive development in a theatrical setting at the foot of a former whinstone quarry.
+A meticulously presented, Scandi-style lodge positioned dramatically at the foot of a former whinstone quarry.

-Just two miles from Bamburgh with its iconic castle and pristine dune-backed white sandy beach
+Stay just two miles from Bamburgh, with its iconic castle and pristine, dune-backed beach

 The accommodation is all on the ground floor and therefore may be suitable for less mobile guests.